-The following Convention Committee descriptions are for the 2018 convention in Chicago, IL.
-Each of the Committees is headed by 1-4 individuals selected from applications.
+The following Convention Committees planned the 2018 convention in Chicago, IL.
+Each of the Committees was headed by 1-4 individuals selected from applications.

 - The Convention Committee Co-Chairs are responsible for overseeing all aspects of the planning process of the biennial YJA Convention.
 They must organize all Convention Committees and report back to the then current YJA Executive Board Co-Chairs on a regular basis.
 They will act as the direct point of contact for all Co-Leads and serve as a liaison between the Executive Board, Convention Committees, outside vendors, and the hotel.